 This article is comprised of 6 Pages, with navigation at the end of each page

-For the LGBTQ community, film has long been a vehicle for challenging social oppression and isolation.
-While, in turn, furthering inclusion and understanding of the LGBTQ community’s vibrant place in history, art, and culture.
-This has led to a cinematic journey that not only reflects the history of the people at its heart.
-But also celebrates the role both individuals and communities have played in the fight for broader equality and representation.
+For the LGBTQ+ community, films have long been a vehicle for challenging social oppression and isolation.
+In turn, furthering inclusion and understanding of the LGBTQ+ community’s vibrant place in history, art, and culture.
+Leading to a cinematic journey that not only reflects the history of the people at its heart but celebrates the role of individuals and communities in the fight for broader representation.

-As a result, cinema has assisted in building a wider public understanding of the lives of LGBTQ people.
-Exploring some of the most challenging and heart-breaking events in the communities global history.
-While also reflecting and representing a community that has often been kept silent and hidden.
-In turn helping to build individual and community confidence in sharing stories, coming out and expressing pride.
+Cinema has helped build a broader public understanding of the lives of LGBTQ+ people while exploring some of the most challenging and heart-breaking events in the communities’ global history.
+The silver screen reflecting and representing a community, often kept silent and hidden from view, with cinema helping to build both individual and community confidence in sharing stories, coming out and expressing pride.

-However, it is only recently in the history of cinema that confidence has grown, and even now studios often openly censor LGBTQ content to appease global markets.
-Therefore the journey of LGBTQ cinema is far over, in fact, it is only just finding confidence.
-The role of films alongside theatre and art remaining central to furthering inclusion.
-So join us in celebrating just some of the films that made us laugh, cry and reflect on the LGBTQ journey.
-While in turn building bridges that further inclusion and equality.
+However, it is only recently in cinema that confidence has grown, and even now, studios often openly censor the content to appease global markets.
+Therefore the journey of LGBTQ+ cinema is far from over; the role of films alongside theatre and art remaining central to furthering inclusion.
+So join us in celebrating some of the films that made us laugh, cry and reflect on the LGBTQ+ journey.
+While, in turn, building bridges that have furthered inclusion and equality.

 Brokeback Mountain (2005)

-Andrew Haigh’s Weekend feels documentary-like in both its realism and focus, providing us with a film that challenges the very boundaries of LGBTQ storytelling.
-As it encapsulates the real-life experience of many gay men in finding love, belonging and partnership.
-Filmed on an extremely low budget in the city of Nottingham.
-Weekend centres on a one-night stand and the burgeoning reality that it may provide more than pure physical enjoyment for Russell and Glen.
+Andrew Haigh’s Weekend feels documentary-like in both its realism and focus, providing us with a film that challenges the very boundaries of LGBTQ storytelling as it encapsulates the real-life experience of many gay men in finding love, belonging and partnership.
+Filmed on a meagre budget in the city of Nottingham.
+Weekend centres on a one-night stand, and the burgeoning reality it might provide more than pure physical enjoyment for Russell and Glen.
 With sex moving on to the delicate confines of early conversation and connection.
 As Russell and Glen begin to stumble into the realms of a much deeper connection.
 One built on shared experience, fear of commitment and excitement.

-There is something uniquely intimate in Haigh’s film a trait that would continue in both 45 Years and Lean on Pete.
-Providing a realism, intensity and journey that never hides the complexities, fun and fear of first meetings.
-While embracing the fleeting ability of sex to transition into love and belonging.
+There is something uniquely intimate in Haigh’s film, a trait that would continue in both 45 Years and Lean on Pete—providing a realism, intensity and journey that never hides the complexities, fun and fear of first meetings.
+While at the same time embracing the fleeting ability of sex to transition into love and belonging.